VI. COURSES AND COURSE ENROLLMENT

 Students may not enroll in courses with overlapping class meeting times no matter how minuscule the overlap.
 In addition, no credit will be granted for courses scheduled so close together that full attendance is unlikely.
 At least 15 minutes must be allowed between consecutively scheduled courses not on the same campus (North Grounds and Main Grounds are considered separate campuses for purposes of this rule).
 Please note that other schools’ enrollment schedules may differ from the Law School’s, and the Student Records Office may not learn of a time conflict until after the add/drop period has ended.
 Nevertheless, students will be dropped from one of the conflicting courses when a conflict is discovered.

-Yearlong courses are designated “(YR)” at the end of the course title.
-Unless specified otherwise, students receive a YR (yearlong) grade and no credits at the end of the first semester.
-Final grades and all credits earned are assigned at the end of the second semester only.
-NOTE: Withdrawing from a yearlong course, particularly during the second semester, may affect students’ residency status for one or even two semesters.
+Yearlong courses are designated "(YR)" at the end of the course title.
+Students typically receive a "CR/NC" grade after the first semester (and are awarded partial credit), and receive a letter grade (and the remaining credit) after completing the second semester.
+NOTE: Withdrawing from a yearlong course, particularly during the second semester, may affect students' residency status for one or even two semesters.